malachi-iot/estdlib/README.md

 Similar to layer3::basic_string but based on a const char* for that extra safety.
 Remember, stock std::string doesn't do this because it never points at memory other than its own malleable set

+## shared_ptr

+This is a modified implementation of regular `shared_ptr` to suit our non-dynamic-allocation scenarios.

+# Experimental code

+Subject/Observer code was experimented on here but now lives in `embr` library.
+Do not use the implementation here

+There is a memory_pool implementation, it's quite functional but its API is not quite stable.